 If you look at articles on home remedies for snoring, one that comes up commonly is drinking more water.
-It’s unlikely that dehydration is really making much of a contribution to your snoring, but there is little harm in making sure you’re not dehydrated before bed.
+It’s unlikely that dehydration is really making much of a contribution to your snoring, but there are only benefits to drinking plenty of water.

 People who support this theory say that dehydration contributes to snoring because it makes the mucus in your nose, mouth, and throat more viscous.
 This, they say, causes blockage in your throat, which leads to the narrowed airway that causes vibration.